-Group Speech and Drama lessons are available, and many girls take the London Academy of Music and Dramatic Art (LAMDA) examinations.
+Group Speech and Drama lessons are available, and many girls take the London Academy of Music and Dramatic Art (LAMDA) examinations (please see below for more information).
 Each year several girls attain the coveted Gold Medal in Acting or the speaking of Verse and Prose, which gains them UCAS points towards their University entries.

 Speech and Drama is an extra-curricular subject to supplement Tormead’s successful Drama Department and is taught in small groups in a bespoke workshop space in the JCS Performing Arts Centre at lunchtimes or after school.

 Speech and Drama encourages creativity and imagination and it engenders confidence and communication skills that are transferable to other subjects with regards to presentations, vocabulary, putting a point across to an audience and analysing literature, from Ayckbourn and Chekhov, to Austen and Shakespeare.